 2018 New Age Gecko 16BE Enduro

+We love our New Age Gecko set-up!
 We purchased our van in July 2019 as the ex-demo/stock model, so we weren’t able to customise it before being built, like so many others do!
-However this mighty little van has not disappointed – we absolutely love travelling with it, and after several modifications, we’ve now got the perfect set-up for our family.
+However this mighty little van has not disappointed – we absolutely love travelling with it, and after several modifications, we’ve now got the perfect set-up for our family as we travel part-time around Australia.

 - Full ensuite with separate shower & toilet